Associate Degree for Transfer

 Academic Planning for Prospective Transfers

 Prior to meeting with a counselor, students unsure of their major should first concentrate on completing the lower-division general education requirements.
 Of these requirements, the highest priorities are the general education requirements in the Written Communication (Freshman Composition-English C100), Oral Communications (Communication Studies), and Critical Thinking (English C102, Philosophy C115 or Communication Studies C220), —along with a general education course in Mathematics (Quantitative Reasoning).
 While completion of all general education requirements is not required for admission, it is important that students complete as many of the lower-division general education requirements as possible prior to transfer and to have a competitive application.
 If students are pursuing a high-unit major that requires extensive lower-division prerequisites, they may not be able to complete all lower-division general education requirements prior to transfer.
 Meet with a counselor to determine which general education courses to take to fulfill major and to develop a successful transfer timeline.

 General Education/Breadth Requirements

 CSU provides California Community College transfers with two options for fulfilling CSU lower-division general education requirements: CSU General Education Breadth (GE-Breadth) and the Intersegmental General Education Transfer Curriculum (IGETC).
 For a list of courses that meet these requirements, refer to Option 2 and 3 in this catalog.
 You may also visit assist.org for both general education and articulated major requirements.
-Please see a counselor for guidance and to develop or update the Student Education Plan (SEP)
+Please contact a counselor for guidance and to develop or update the Student Education Plan (SEP)

 Detailed information about CSU impacted campuses and majors can be accessed at the California State University Impaction at the CSU webpage.

 University of California (UC)